PepGames/DX_DirectorsCut/README.md

 -   More than 40+ Trainers inspired by main-line games

 -   Reworked Item Drops + New Items

+-   Gen 6+ Mechanics including Fairy type and the Physical/Special Split

 -   Modern Exp.
 Share (always on)